Do You Know Your Microservice’s Blast Radius?

 Regardless of which method your organization chooses, siloed clusters or a shared service strategy, the need for understanding the blast radius remains.
 However, if you understand microservice impact you can confidently move to a shared service architecture and finally retire a monolithic practice.

-Building a shared service-oriented architecture has always been a challenge.
-In a Kubernetes environment with microservices, we have an opportunity to realize this goal – but not without some re-imagining.
-Our habit will be to return to our old ways of thinking and rely on siloed environments reinforcing old ideas of ownership that create inflexible architectures, even in a cloud native environment.
+Building a shared microservice architecture has always been a challenge.
+In a Kubernetes microservice environment we have an opportunity to realize this goal – but not without some re-imagining.
+Our habit will be to return to our old ways of thinking and rely on siloed environments reinforcing old ideas of ownership that create inflexible architectures, even in a cloud-native environment.

 To maximize on sharing services and facilitating reuse visibility around application dependencies and microservice usage becomes critical.
-DeployHub is designed to perform automated software configuration management, tracking application to service relationships, including the blast radius, removing much of the complexity around managing microservices in a shared service environment.
+DeployHub is designed to perform automated dependency management, tracking application to service relationships, including the blast radius.
+DeployHub removes much of the complexity around managing microservices in a shared service environment.

 - Microservice Configuration Management

 - Database Updates Pushed Across Your CD Pipeline